-The action is fast and clattery, not very pleasant for others in the vicinity!
+The action is fast and clattery, not very pleasant for others in the vicinity.
 (But somehow not bothersome at all to the obsessed braider doing the cranking!)
 The growing braid is drawn upward by the white spring-loaded arm at the top of the machine.

 Two bracelets for comparison.
 Left bracelet was made with size 3 crochet cotton that I wound onto empty KumiKreator spools (12 spools).
 Right bracelet is an 8-spool bracelet made with the KumiKreator synthetic thread.
 Both have the Kumikreator plastic clasps, which come in two colors.
-Easy to attach (no gluing) but difficult to use – they are hard to connect and to unsnap.
+Easy to attach (no gluing) but difficult to use – they are hard to snap and unsnap.
 In a youtube video, I saw one child simply rolling her bracelet onto her wrist without using the clasp.

 I also tried using a fine slippery rayon, doubled, but that really was a near-disaster!
 Even at only one spool among 11 well-behaved spools of cotton embroidery floss – the doubled rayon thread kept slipping off its spool and tying up the works.
 Maybe doubling it was the problem – I’ll try to find a thicker rayon thread and try that. [update: I’ve now tried both silk and linen – both turned out great.
 The linen looked disappointing until I washed it – improved it 100%, and it feels amazing, like quicksilver.]

 (above) Silk – cobweb weight spun silk, tripled (3 ends per spool).